OpenLiberty/sample-acmegifts/README.md

 'shared-keystore' project is built, and copied into each of the other projects.

    **IMPORTANT**
-   After the microservices are started, the first time you use AcmeGifts, you will need to accept the self-signed certificate browser challenge.
+   After the microservices are started, the first time you use Acme Gifts, you will need to accept the self-signed certificate browser challenge.

    **FIREFOX NOTE**